Simulate prod in your K8S dev environments

 How it works

-Speedscale listens to late-stage Kubernetes environments via Istio or sidecar, and redacts PII.
-You can also use Postman collections to feed in data.
+Speedscale’s AI trains on your API traffic in Kubernetes environments via sidecars and redacts PII.
+You can also use Postman collections or logs.

 API Observability

-Since Speedscale observes PII-redacted traffic, this data can be viewed in our Traffic Viewer to debug problems, do root-cause analysis and understand API behavior.
+Since Speedscale observes traffic, this data can be leveraged to debug new releases, perform root-cause analysis in staging environments and understand runtime API behavior.
 PII and sensitive data redaction included.

 Real-time replacement of key fields and dates